Quick Answer

 Superpower #1: Massive Context Window (200K Tokens)

-- Upload a 300-page PDF and ask specific questions
+- Upload a 300-page PDF and ask specific questions about any section

 - Paste your entire website copy for brand-voice analysis

-- Share a multi-step project brief and get coherent feedback
+- Share a multi-step project brief and get coherent feedback across hours of work

 Superpower #2: Chain-of-Thought Reasoning